GlaxoSmithKline beats forecasts as HIV drugs, flu vaccines shine

 Profits were also boosted by tight cost control, resulting in what Bernstein analyst Tim Anderson described as "the first green shoots of margin recovery".

-Third quarter sales, in sterling terms, rose 9 percent to 6.13 billion pounds, although profits were still down, reflecting a short-term hit after GSK's recently completed $20 billion asset swap with Novartis NOVN.VX.
+Third quarter sales, in sterling terms, rose 9 percent to 6.13 billion pounds ($9.4 billion), although profits were still down, reflecting a short-term hit after GSK's recently completed $20 billion asset swap with Novartis NOVN.VX.

 Core earnings per share (EPS), which exclude certain items, fell 18 percent at 23.0 pence.
 Analysts on average had forecast EPS of 19.3p and sales of 6.08 billion pounds, according to Thomson Reuters.